uwejacobs/owm-weather/readme.txt

 = Via FTP =
 1. Download the plugin from the official WordPress directory or from GitHub.
 1. Connect to your FTP.
-1. Upload the unzipped “wp_owm_weather” folder in the root plugins directory “/wp-content/plugins/”.
+1. Upload the unzipped “owm_weather” folder in the root plugins directory “/wp-content/plugins/”.
 1. Activate the plugin from the Plugins menu of your admin.
 1. If all went well, a new "Weather" menu should appear.
 1. Get your free OpenWeatherMap API key at https://www.openweathermap.com and enter it under Settings/OWM Weather